Invoice Factoring FAQ

 If you have corporate ownership, are not privately owned, or private equity-backed, many times a validity indemnification or “bad boy guarantee” will suffice.
 Personal guarantees and validity indemnifications, at least for Bankers Factoring, are about making sure we have the owner’s and senior management’s cooperation and commitment if problems arise and not because we want to sue you to get back our principle to pay back our little old lady investors.
 We have no interest in going after helpful guarantors; we are just looking to come out whole.

-Your customer will be notified to pay us directly.
-When invoices are factored with Bankers Factoring, we will give you special verbiage to enter into the remit to box on your invoices.
+Your customer will be notified to pay us directly via the Notice of Assignment.
+When invoices are factored with Bankers Factoring, we will give you special verbiage to enter in the remit to box on your invoices.
 In the old days, we gave our clients a stamp with the address to send payment to before being mailed to your customer.

 Banks are balance sheet driven, so that will be a driving factor.
 Our number one referrals come from loan officers willing to help out the client with cash flow needs.
 They are very familiar with this kind of interim financing.
 One other alternative is to pay off the loan if there are plenty of receivables to leverage the buyout.
 Bankers Factoring also participates with banks as we can add liquidity to their position and safety with our non-recourse factoring.

-Bankers Factoring is a non-recourse factoring company which means we take the credit risk if your customer (the account debtor) files bankruptcy, goes insolvent, or because of financial difficulties is forced into the situation of protracted slow-paying of invoices.
-You are, of course, responsible for meeting your customer’s quality, quantity, and timeliness needs, and living up to the terms of their vendor agreement.
+Bankers Factoring is a non-recourse factoring company which means we take the credit risk if your customer (the account debtor) files for bankruptcy, goes insolvent, or because of financial difficulties, is forced into the situation of protracted slow-paying of invoices.
+You are, of course, responsible for meeting your customer’s quality, quantity, and timeliness needs and living up to the terms of their vendor agreement.